 With the rise of environmentalism, environmentalists who pursue green and sustainable development have begun to shift their vision to the packaging industry.
 There are millions of packages opened every day in the world, which contains a large number of such pollutants such as styrofoam, plastics, according to the EPA (US Environmental Protection Agency) food and its packaging account for nearly half of all municipal solid waste and in order to The concept of green packaging was born to address this issue.

 Green packaging is also called sustainable packaging, is defined as the packaging of goods in materials that are biodegradable and recyclable, while at the same time using packaging that is as efficient and energy efficient as possible.
+Various countries have formulated many Green Package standards according to their national conditions.

 How packaging materials pollute nature